I have experience with Super Affiliate Network and in this review will share exactly what occurred when I tried it, and why (spoiler), I left.

 With a coach requirement, I felt that way.
 Plus, as I said earlier, you need ACCESS from this coach to go through the training.

-But after I emailed my coach and awaited his response, I went into the Super Affiliate Network website to see if there was anything at all I could find without entering a password and there was, the webinars…
+Anyway, after I emailed my coach and awaited his response (before I got the 3 passwords), I went into the Super Affiliate Network website to see if there was anything at all I could find without entering a password and there was…

 There were about 10 of them on the page, all accessible thankfully, and many over an hour long.
 The one you see above is the one I felt was most valuable to me because it explained the program itself a lot better and there were some good tips offered here (At last, the $1 trial was worth it!).

-What I learned after my coach gave me access to 3 lessons:
+What I learned after my coach gave me access to the 3 lessons:

 On this lesson, there were 5 videos where Misha talks about online business through email marketing.
 The quality of the videos was very good and the 2 other lessons slowly revealed more and more.